Comcast/ssh-to/README.md

 `ssh-to splunk --loop "yum install -y splunk; /opt/splunk/bin/splunk stop; /opt/splunk/bin/splunk start --answer-yes --no-prompt"`

 That's literally all there is to it!
-And I've literally (not figureatively) done this in production.
+And I've literally (not figuratively) done this in production.

 ## Author